Meet Our Instructors

-Our instructors come with a wide variety of experience from different backgrounds.
+Our course leaders come with a wide variety of experience from different backgrounds.
 Have a look at some!

 Active primary care medical practice for 38 years; academic appointments with University of Calgary and more recently, UBC.